 Reinforcement learning with verifiable rewards (RLVR) gave language models a dramatic boost in reasoning, from OpenAI o1

-Yet self-play for language models keeps hitting a wall.
+That question matters because self-play for language models keeps hitting a wall.
 Methods that let a model generate its own questions from scratch achieve a few initial gains and then plateau or collapse.
-We trace this to two failure modes:
+Two failure modes recur:

 More fundamentally, a closed-loop proposer never observes anything outside its own weights, so the set of problems it can pose is bounded by its own distribution, no matter how cleverly you decode.
 Even methods that work hard to keep synthetic data diverse stay bounded by their starting coverage, which is ultimately just a compressed snapshot of the original pretraining data